ANL-CEEESA/UnitCommitment.jl/docs/src/guides/problem.md

 !!! warning

-    By default, UC.jl uses `ShiftFactorsFormulation` to compute power flows, which has better computational performance and supports N-1 line contingencies.
-Under this formulation, power flow variables and constraints are generated on-the-fly during `UnitCommitment.optimize!`; they are **not** added by `UnitCommitment.build_model`.
-When transmission expansion is enabled, UC.jl must use `PhaseAngleFormulation` instead, since shift factors depend on the network topology and would need to be recomputed for each investment decision.
+    By default, UC.jl uses `ShiftFactorsTransmissionExt` to compute power flows, which has better computational performance and supports N-1 line contingencies.
+Under this extension, power flow variables and constraints are generated on-the-fly during `UnitCommitment.optimize!`; they are **not** added by `UnitCommitment.build_model`.
+When transmission expansion is enabled, UC.jl uses `PhaseAngleTransmissionExt` instead, since shift factors depend on the network topology and would need to be recomputed for each investment decision.

 ### Sets and constants